 This unassuming island is only about three-quarters of a mile at its widest point and stretches seven miles from east to west.
 The western end is part of St. Andrews State Park and the eastern portion is the property of Tyndall Air Force Base.

 In its history, the island has been home to Native American settlements, seen the arrival of Spanish explorers and, very likely, hosted a few pirates!
 It even had a cameo appearance on the Silver Screen.
 Tim McCanlies' 2003 coming-of-age film "Secondhand Lions," starring Michael Cane and Robert Duvall, features a scene with two horses racing along the Shell Island beach, although in the film the beach is supposed to represent the shores of the Mediterranean Sea.

 From shore, the island can look like a mirage, but Shell Island's abundant natural bounty is very real.
 Here, miles of undulating sugar-white sand dunes dotted with swaying sea oats, scrappy scrubs, towering pine hammocks and a serene coastal lake are a haven for hundreds of species of plants and wildlife.
-All kinds of critters - from docile deer, nesting shorebirds and elusive ghost crabs to a host of endangered coastal creatures such as Choctawhatchee beach mice - call Shell Island home.
+All kinds of wildlife- from docile deer, nesting shorebirds and elusive ghost crabs to a host of endangered coastal creatures call Shell Island home.

 Sea turtles, however, are probably the most special inhabitants.
 There are two kinds, both endangered.
 The majestic loggerhead can grow up to 1,000 pounds.
 The gracious green turtle is not named for its shell, which is normally brown or olive, but for the greenish color of its skin.